paulorick7/paulorick7/README.md

 -->

 ### 👨🏻‍💻  About Me
-🧒🏻  My name is Paulo Ricardo and I'm studying to become a Frontend Developer\
+🧒🏻  My name is Paulo Ricardo and I'm studying to become a Frontend Developer.\
-🎓  Graduated in Computer Science at Universidade do Algarve\
+🎓  Graduated in Computer Science at Universidade do Algarve.\
-📺  In my free time, I like to study new things and discover new places in the city\
+📺  In my free time, I like to study new things and discover new places in the city.\
-✉️  You can shoot me a message on my LinkedIn and I'll respond as soon as I can.\
+✉️  You can shoot me a message on my LinkedIn and I'll respond as soon as I can.

 Night Coding